baldeeb/ContrastiveLearningOfDenseDescriptor/README.md

 Simply run python main.py to train

-to use tensorboard run: tensorboard --logdir=runs
+To use tensorboard run: tensorboard --logdir=runs